Millennials and their Influence on Philanthropy

 There are a number of qualities that describe Millennials and carry over into their giving: they are tech-savvy, social beings who are motivated by outcomes.
 In an increasingly interconnected world, new technology is making it easier to access information and, more importantly, give at the click of a mouse (or the swipe of a smartphone!).
 Online giving is increasing and 62 percent of Millennials prefer to give through their mobile device.

 Not surprisingly, Millennials are active on social media—90 percent own smartphones and 51 percent say they are mostly or always online and connected.
 Data tells us that sharing news of an online gift or fundraiser on social media can increase philanthropy.
-For example, in an average peer-to-peer fundraising campaign that is shared on Facebook, 15-18 percent of donations are referred directly from that site.
-Similarly, average total online donations to a fundraiser increase ten-fold by incorporating Twitter.
+For example, average total online donations to a fundraiser increase ten-fold by incorporating Twitter.

 This social sharing has given rise to some of the charitable sector’s most innovative strategies. #GivingTuesday, founded in 2012 by the 92nd Street Y in New York and other cohorts, is one such effort that used social media—and their active Millennial subscribers—to launch a sustainable, replicable day of giving. #GivingTuesday follows Black Friday and Cyber Monday and is a day dedicated to giving back.
 The social aspects of #GivingTuesday have allowed it to spread far and fast.
 It has been adopted in 71 different countries in just four years.
 Each year, online fundraising has seen dramatic spikes (up an estimated 470% since inception) on #GivingTuesday and the hashtag had almost 1.3 million social media mentions.
 Millennials gravitate towards movements like #GivingTuesday because they are simple, social and produce data-reported outcomes.